Two Tribes: Skinheads & Mods Captured by Photographer Owen Harvey

 The Mod scene started in the late 1950’s.
-I liked the fact that people in the modern day were taking their inspiration stylistically from something that had began a long time ago, even though the word mod is short for modernism.
+I liked the fact that people in the modern day were taking their inspiration stylistically from something that had begun a long time ago, even though the word mod is short for modernism.
 Due to this, I wanted to make the images look as timeless as possible.

 TM: Was there a degree of trust that had to be built to be allowed to photograph these guys?

 OH: I guess coming as an “outsider” into an existing group, it takes time to be trusted and to become a familiar face.
 A degree of trust had to be built on their behalf, to understand I was going to represent the subculture they are invested in with respect and also to do it justice through pictures.